alvarobartt/serving-pytorch-models/README.md

 ### 1. Generate MAR file

-First of all you will need to generate the MAR file, which is the servable archive of the model generated with `torch-model-archiver`.
+First of all you will need to generate the MAR file, which is the "ready to serve" archive of the model generated with `torch-model-archiver`.
 So on, in order to do so, you will need to use the following command:

 ```bash